 The Social Studies classroom is built around primary source exploration.
-Five sources that lead incredible analysis, discussion, and higher level thinking are listed below.
-Use them in your classroom to engage your students and to explore new and exciting methods of critical thinking and active learning.
+The use of primary sources can lead to incredible analysis, discussion, and higher level thinking.
+Use the five sources below in your classroom to engage your students and to explore new and exciting methods of critical thinking and active learning.

 1. Magna Carta